codeunion/glossary.codeunion.io/_posts/2014-01-01-authorization-context.md

 title: Authorization Context
 further-reading:
 ---
-The Twitter API allows your application to work in two contexts: the application context and the user context.
+Many APIs that offer authentication via OAuth will allow your application to work in two contexts: the application context and the user context.

 * The Application context identifies which application is making each request using a [Consumer Key](/consumer-key) and a [Consumer Secret](/consumer-secret)